 Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

-Many owners also compare Apple trackers, which we covered in our guide on Fi vs AirTag for dog tracking.
+If you also compare Bluetooth trackers, see our guide on Fi vs AirTag for dog tracking.

 Now let’s start with the short version for readers who want an answer quickly.